Skip to content

 1998

-The Board of Governors and Executive Committee established The Chairman’s Circle, the highest level of distinction and benefits program for the Club’s most involved and committed members.
+The Board of Governors and Executive Committee established the Chairman’s Circle, the highest level of distinction and benefits program for the Club’s most involved and committed Members.
 We also created the Pillar One Program, a network of specialized and discounted services from the country’s leading financial and travel firms.
 Julia established a $5,000 annual student scholarship program.
-We change our Communiqué from a monthly to a twice-monthly advisory letter.
-In the summer, The Oxford Club holds it’s first annual Investment University Seminar in Annapolis, MD to better educate members on the “how” rather than the “what” of investing.
-Kate Murphy and Ruth Lyons signed on as heads of the Club’s newly expanded Membership Campaign and Services Teams (1-800-992-0205).
-(Technology update: Now all of our VIP trading alerts are broadcasted online).
+We changed our Communiqué from a monthly to a twice-monthly advisory letter.
+In the summer, The Oxford Club held its first annual Investment University Converence in Annapolis, Md. to better educate Members on the “how” rather than the “what” of investing.
+Kate Murphy and Ruth Lyons signed on as heads of the Club’s newly expanded Membership Campaign and Services Teams (1.800.992.0205).

 1999